David Lillis: Home

 I am a Guest Professor in the Data Mining and Security Lab at BJUT.
 As a Fulbright Scholar, I was hosted by the Cyber Forensics Research and Education Group (UNHcFREG) at the University of New Haven.

-In addition to the M.Sc., I also hold a Higher Diploma in Computer Science from UCD and a B.A.
+I also hold a Professional Certificate in University Teaching and Learning from UCD, a Higher Diploma in Computer Science from UCD and a B.A.
 (Hons) in Law and Accounting from the University of Limerick.
 A long time ago, my Final Year Project was an investigation into the tort of defamation on the internet.